johnnyhsu1106/Web-Crawling-in-Python/README.md

 or <br>
 &gt; python webCrawl.py http://www.w3schols.com <br>
 By default, it will fetch 1000 different urls directly or indirectly linked to target url and output links on links.txt <br>
-You can check the file "links_w3schools.com" I uploaed.  <br>
+You can check the file "links.txt" I uploaed.  <br>

 It can be customized fetch by using following optional commands: <br>
 -n [number]:  fetch number of urls. e.g. &gt;python webCrawl.py www.w3schols.com  -n 300  <br>